 She loved cozy moments with her daughters, like this one on Christmas morning.

-Always a good sport, my mom joined in her teenaged daughters’ antics, such as posing in our fancy hotel bathrobes when we were on vacation as a family.
+Always a good sport, she joined in her teenaged daughters’ antics, such as posing in our fancy hotel bathrobes when we were on vacation as a family.

 In the height of her illness, my mom helped me plan a Harry Potter party for my 19th birthday.
 It was a night of silliness, whimsy, and joy, despite the trial our family was facing.